Haivision/srt/docs/statistics.md

 The bandwidth is estimated at the receiver.
 The estimation is based on the time between two probing DATA packets.
-Every 16-th data packet is sent immediately after the previous data packet.
+Every 16th data packet is sent immediately after the previous data packet.
-Thus it is possible to estimate the maximum available transmission rate, that is considered as the bandwidth of the link.
+By measuring the delay between probe packets on arrival, it is possible to estimate the maximum available transmission rate, which is interpreted as the bandwidth of the link.
-The receiver then sends back a running average calculation to the sender with the ACK message.
+The receiver then sends back a running average calculation to the sender with an ACK message.

 ## byteAvailSndBuf